Plymouth County Soil Survey

 The bedrock in the northern and southern portion of Plymouth County consists of crystalline igneous and metamorphic late Proterozoic and Paleozoic aged rocks.
 Bedrock outcrops and shallow to moderately deep soils are common in the northern part of Plymouth County and in a small area near route 140 in the town of Lakeville (rocky woods).
 The crystalline rocks are buried very deep by glacial deposits in the southeastern part of the County, ranging from 100 to 300 feet below the surface.
 The central part of the County lies within the Narragansett Rift Basin and consists primarily of Pennsylvanian aged (Carboniferous) meta-sedimentary rocks.
 The rocks of the Narragansett Basin typically consist of highly folded and fractured, dark colored siltstone, shale, graywacke, argillite, and coarse-grained conglomerate.
 Bedrock outcrops in the Narragansett Basin are few and scattered throughout the region; thick glacial deposits overlie most of the basin.

 The entire County is part of the Avalonian Tectonic Terrane (Milford-Dedham Zone).
 The Avalon zone is an eastern platform or basement that evolved to some extent independently of the North American continent.
 The zone existed as an island or microcontinent within the proto-Atlantic (Iapetus) ocean until incorporation into the Appalachians no earlier than early Paleozoic time (O'Hara, 1986) ).
-A modern analogy of Avalon is the Island of Japan which geologists believe will some day collide with China and become one landmass.
+A modern analogy of Avalon is the Island of Japan which detached from mainland Eurasia and is moving eastward and possibly collide with North America.
 The Alleghanian orogeny (mid to late Paleozoic) in southeastern New England is believed to represent the final amalgamation of Avalonian terranes against Laurentia during the collision between Laurentia and Africa (Burks 1998).

 Surficial Geology: